dpouzada/Watson_for_MANA/README.md

 ## How to create your own Watson Assistant instance

-Analogously to what we did above with Watson Natural Language undesrtanding, on the "AI" section of the "Catalog", you can create an instance of Watson Assistant (in Frankfurt in my case) and copy your API Key, which you can already insert in the file Instances_Watson_modules.py by replacing 'xxx' in the lines below:
+Analogously to what we did above with Watson Natural Language Understanding, on the "AI" section of the "Catalog", you can create an instance of Watson Assistant (in Frankfurt in my case) and copy your API Key, which you can already insert in the file Instances_Watson_modules.py by replacing 'xxx' in the lines below:

 ```
 assistant = watson_developer_cloud.AssistantV1(